 Authors of accepted articles will be notified with an offer as soon as possible.
 Once accepted, the article is prospectively placed on the publication calendar, and the author is notified of a proposed publication date.
 Once an author accepts an offer to publish in Oregon Law Review, we expect that author to withdraw the article from all other law reviews.

 After an author accepts our offer of publication, we assign the article to an Executive Editor.
-Once the executive edit is complete, a Managing Editor takes over to assure a technically superior final product.
+Once the executive edit is complete, a Managing Editor takes over to ensure a technically superior final product.
 The Managing Editor leads a team of experienced Associate Editors and is further aided by our talented Staff Editors.

 Throughout the process, the Executive and Managing Editors maintain close contact with the author.
-In our experience, this strong relationship between authors and editors makes the process not just efficient, but also pleasant.
+In our experience, this strong relationship between authors and editors makes the process not just efficient but also pleasant.